-Freehold property 1.5% per annum
+1.5% per annum

-Improvements to short-term leasehold property Over the life of the lease
+Over the life of the lease

-Plant and machinery 4%-33% per annum
+4%-33% per annum

 Notes forming part of the consolidated financial statements (continued)

 Investments

 Investments are recognised and derecognised on a trade date where a purchase or sale of an investment is under a contract whose terms require delivery of the investment within the timeframe established by the market concerned, and are initially measured at fair value, including transaction costs.
 Available for sale current asset investments are carried at fair value with adjustments recognised in other comprehensive income.